snek/nym-mixnode-docker/README.md

 The image uses https://github.com/krallin/tini to handle the init.
 Considering it's not possible to do a `docker run --init` in Kubernetes it was added directly to the image.

 The first stage of the build generates the executable and installs `tini` using `apt`.
-In the second stage these 2 files are copied out into a https://github.com/GoogleContainerTools/distroless container, resulting in the smallest possible Docker image of only 11MB.
+In the second stage these 2 files are copied out into a ~~https://github.com/GoogleContainerTools/distroless container, resulting in the smallest possible Docker image of only 11MB.~~

+For the sake of usability and being able to run bash scripts in the container I have decided to not use distroless and go with https://hub.docker.com/r/bitnami/minideb instead.
+This more than doubles the size of the image but it's still below 90MB.

 ## Usage